slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Sometimes it’s easier to change the world than to change people’s minds."
 -- Naval Ravikant [1974]*

-> *"Whatever space and time mean, place and occasion mean more."
--- Aldo van Eyck *

 Listen to predict a collapse.

 > *"When things break, it’s not the actual breaking that prevents them from getting back together again.
 It’s because a little piece gets lost - the two remaining ends couldn’t fit together even if they wanted to.
 The whole shape has changed."